SpaiR/imgui-java/README.md

   To **get** `ImVec2`/`ImVec4` - provide a destination object.
 * To get an input/output to/from Dear ImGui - use primitive wrappers: `ImBool`, `ImInt` etc.
 * Due to the Java and JNI restrictions we can't provide a fully fledged callbacks to the `ImGui::InputText` methods.
-  To replace some of the features use an ImGuiInputTextData class.
+  To replace some features use an ImGuiInputTextData class.
 * Read [javadoc](https://javadoc.io/doc/io.imgui.java/binding) and sources comments to get more info.

 ## How to Build
 To build native libraries you should install `mingw-w64` and `ant`.
 Modify [GenerateLibs](https://github.com/SpaiR/imgui-java/blob/master/buildSrc/src/main/groovy/imgui/generate/GenerateLibs.groovy) to build specific binaries you need.
-After everything is configured, run `gradlew :imgui-binding:generateLibs`.
+After you've configured everything, run `gradlew :imgui-binding:generateLibs`.
 That will build native libraries and place them in `imgui-binding/build/libsNative` folder.

 ## Credits
-Binding is partly based on the work of [xpenatan](https://github.com/xpenatan) and his version [jDear-imgui](https://github.com/xpenatan/jDear-imgui).
+Binding partly based on the work of [xpenatan](https://github.com/xpenatan) and his version [jDear-imgui](https://github.com/xpenatan/jDear-imgui).

 ## License
 See the LICENSE file for license rights and limitations (Apache-2.0).